-- → Use LEDs as a highly energy-efficiency alternative to halogen downlights - they use a fraction of the energy and can last up to 15 years.
-Whilst there is an associated upfront cost, this will be recouped quickly through lower energy - \rightarrow Install compact fluorescent light fittings in lieu of incandescent and halogen downlights.
-This can equate to annual savings in the hundreds of dollars. - ightarrow Avoid having several lights activated by one switch - use separate switches for each light. - \rightarrow Use motion detectors or timers for outdoor security lighting.
+- → Avoid using halogen lighting for general room lighting.
+Halogen lights are designed for 'task' lighting (e.g. benchtops or pictures), but are an expensive option for general room lighting. - → Use LEDs as a highly energy-efficiency alternative to halogen downlights - they use a fraction of the energy and can last up to 15 years.
+Whilst there is an associated upfront cost, this will be recouped quickly through lower energy bills. - → Install compact fluorescent light fittings in lieu of incandescent and halogen downlights.
+This can equate to annual savings in the hundreds of dollars. - → Avoid having several lights activated by one switch - use separate switches for each light. - \rightarrow Use motion detectors or timers for outdoor security lighting.